BartekB-it/soc-incident-reponse-cases/brute-force-azure-vm/README.md

 The SOC received a Sentinel incident based on the rule:

-> Same remote IP address has failed to log in to the same local host (Azure VM) 10 times or more withing the last 5 hours.
+> Same remote IP address has failed to log in to the same local host (Azure VM) 10 times or more within the last 5 hours.

 Goal of the investigation: